CUNA 2023 diamond award trophy icon

 In times of inflation, or market volatility, and anytime at all, it’s best to keep the money you don’t need for day-to-day expenses in a place where it can grow.
 This way, the growth will serve as a hedge against inflation.
 When inflation is lower, your funds can grow generously, especially if you keep the money in a savings vehicle for an extended period of time.
 Here are some places you may want to keep your cash at this time:

-• Real estate.
-The real estate market has experienced an explosion since the coronavirus pandemic and can be a great hedge against inflation for the savvy investor.
+The real estate market can be a great hedge against inflation for the savvy investor.
 Before going this route, though, make sure you have enough cash on hand to manage your property and cover any relevant expenses, such as property taxes, repairs and more.
 If you’re hesitant to invest in a physical property now, consider owning publicly traded securities instead, or a real estate investment trust (REIT).
 An REIT is a company that owns, operates or finances income-generating real estate for investors.

 Market volatility doesn’t mean it’s a good idea to hoard your cash at home.
 Follow the tips outlined above to find the perfect place to park your cash.